 CAUTION!
 This fix is not recommended.

 If the BST sensor explodes (ignited), it SHOULD be replaced.
 Some BMW owners bypass the BST sensor by cutting the wires to the sensor and installing a resistor.
 This allows you to clear the airbag light but disables a key safety feature.

 When you install a BMW BST bypass sensor, you remove a safety feature and increase the chances of a fire if you get involved in an accident.
 You can replace the sensor yourself.

 In the past, replacing the BMW battery safety terminal would cost anywhere from $500 to $900.
-This is why some BMW owners would bypass the BST sensor and connect the positive cable directly to the battery positive terminal.
+This is why some BMW owners bypass the BST sensor and connect the positive cable directly to the battery-positive terminal.

 By deleting the BMW BST sensor, you will be disabling a safety feature of your BMW.
 Today, you can get a BMW BST repair kit, which you can order on eBay for a fraction of the original price.

 Another solution is to remove the BST from a used BMW and install it on yours.
 You need to ensure that the BST is not from a BMW involved in an accident.

 Where is the BMW battery sensor?